 Today, you have more ways to reach potential customers than ever before.
 But the more channels you utilize, the more difficult it becomes to determine which channels are really providing value.
-This is because your customers’ path to purchase has grown increasingly complex.
+This is because your customers’ path to purchase has become a lot more complex.

 You might be asking questions like:

 “How much influence did a Facebook ad impression have in a conversion?”

 “Do my TV ad campaigns influence my organic search?”

 Marketing attribution is the process for determining which marketing touchpoints led to a conversion (e.g. a signup, download or purchase).

 An attribution model is the rule, or set of rules, that determines how conversion credit is assigned to different marketing touchpoints.
 Attribution models can be single-touch or multi-touch.

 Single-touch attribution models assign 100% of conversion credit to one marketing touchpoint.
 Even if a customer saw 20 ads before converting, single-touch attribution will determine that only 1 of the 20 ads deserves conversion credit.